Postal Service audit finds gaps in timely processing and delivery of election mail

-“Resolving these issues will require higher level partnerships and cooperation between the Postal Service and various state officials, including secretaries of state and state election boards,” the agency said in a release.
+“Resolving these issues will require higher level partnerships and cooperation between the Postal Service and various state officials, including secretaries of state and state election boards,” the office said in a release.
 “Timely delivery of Election and Political Mail is necessary to ensure the integrity of the U.S. election process.”

 Scattered problems with mail-in ballots this year signal potential November challenges for Postal Service